nikogura/nikogura.com/NikOguraResume.md

 Components: Go, Redis, MinIO, PostgreSQL, DeFi, CeFi, Blockchain, ETL, Cost Optimization, Distributed Systems

-## Hired an Entire Engineering Team Across 5 Continents
+## Hired an Entire Engineering Team Across 5 Continents that was Effective within 30 Days

 Contract-to-hire isn't new.
 But doing it right is rare.